-After a long pause, (and a hard stare), he started to tell me about his time in the trenches.
+After a long pause he started to tell me about his time in the trenches.

 For about an hour I listened to Granddad’s memories of The Somme.

-The steady tick of the grandfather clock measured frequent pauses as he stopped to gather his thoughts.
+The steady tick of the grandfather clock measured long pauses as he stopped to gather his thoughts.

 He told me that some explosions reduced men to a fine red mist, which was carried high in the updraft.